nuppet/multiserver-chat/README.md

 1. Run `miniircd` or any IRC server.
 2. Create a user: `echo 'username password' >> secrets`
+3. Edit `bouncer.sh` to configure it.
+Default IRC server is `localhost:6667`.
 3. Start the bouncer: `websocketd --port 8586 ./bouncer.sh`
 4. Configure TLS proxy.